jamesnarongkorn/thai-sentence-segmentation/README.md

 - Punctuation in Thai hardly serves any functions in indicating the end of a sentence in a text: punctuation marks are used with abrreviated nouns, while question and exclamation marks are rarely used in formal domains[^1].
 However, Thai orthography does make use of spaces to signal the end of a clause or a sentence, but it is largely subjective and varies from context to context, which is not a reliable method.

 - Several methods have been proposed to tackle this issue.
-An alternative linguistic analysis is offered by Wirote Aroonmanakun (2007) who argues that clauses should serve as basic syntactic units instead of sentences.[^2] Different model architectures, such as CRF[^3] and BiLSTM-CNN[^4], are utilized in combination with n-gram and POS features.
-Recently, researchers have been able to achieve the state-of-the-art result for Thai sentence segmentation on the Orchid and UGWC datasets using advanced language model such as ELMo[^5] and WangchanBERTa[^6].
+An alternative linguistic analysis is offered by Wirote Aroonmanakun (2007) who argues that clauses should serve as basic syntactic units instead of sentences.[^2] Different model architectures, such as CRF[^3] and BiLSTM-CNN[^4], are utilized in combination with n-gram and POS features for Thai sentence segmentation.
+Recently, researchers have been able to achieve the state-of-the-art result on the Orchid and UGWC datasets using advanced language model such as ELMo[^5] and WangchanBERTa[^6].

-These methods require the data to be tokenized using features such as n-gram and POS

-    The are some workarounds, like

-- What other people have done?
-What model have previous work have used?
-What did they miss?
-(1-2 paragraphs)
-- Summarize your idea
-    In this project, I attempt to experiment on the issue using Google's mT5, a multilingual varaint of the T5 model.
+- So far, little attention has been paid to the implementation of sequence-to-sequence model.
+This project therefore aims to experiment on the segmentation task using Google's mT5, a multilingual varaint of the T5 model, with the newly released LST20 Corpus, in which 74,180 sentences are annotated.

-- Summarize your results
+-

 ## Our Approach/Methodology/Model
 Explain your model here how it works.